aalmada/Hyperlinq/docs/guides/pooled-memory.md

 # Pooled Memory

-NetFabric.Hyperlinq provides `ToArrayPooled()` and `ToListPooled()` extension methods that utilize `ArrayPool<T>` for temporary materialization.
+NetFabric.Hyperlinq provides `ToArrayPooled()` extension methods that utilize `ArrayPool<T>` for temporary materialization.
 This significantly reduces Garbage Collector (GC) pressure by reusing arrays instead of allocating new ones for every operation.

 ## Why use Pooled Memory?